Unity-Technologies/com.unity.demoteam.hair/README.md

 		- Shape strands using simple parameters like length and curl
 		- Plug in your own generators for custom placement
 	+ Clustering / Level of detail
-		- Build LOD chain from list of region maps
+		- Build clusters and LOD chain automatically from spatial relationships
-		- Build LOD chain procedurally
+		- Can also assign artist-provided clump maps + optionally refine them
+		- Supports root-, strand-, and simplified strand-level clusters
 * Skinning
 	+ Easily attach strand roots to skinned geometry in a scene [ *depends on **com.unity.demoteam.digital-human >= 0.1.1-preview*** ]

 * Simulation
 	+ Strand-based solver supporting tens of thousands of individual strands
-	+ Solver adds volume-based quantities such as density and pressure
+	+ Solver also adds volume-based quantities such as density and pressure
 		- Uses physical strand diameter, physical strand margin
 		- Applies pressure to preserve the volume of a groom
 			- Allows targeting uniform density
 			- Allows targeting initial pose density
 		- Applies pressure to soften strand-strand collisions
-		- Encodes directional strand count to support physical shading model in HDRP
+		- Exposes directional opacity to HDRP physical shading model
 	+ Fully configurable set of constraints
 		- Boundary collision w/ friction
 		- Particle-particle distance (soft, hard)